stewdio/getScriptContext.js/README.md

 Have you ever wished your plain old JavaScript include could know its own file’s URL or even accept variables passed to it through its URL?
 (OMG WHY?!)
+What about knowing the line and column number something was called from?
 Well you are in luck.
 Here’s an example of how we pass variables by simply including an external JavaScript file:
 ```